 I have shown the positive factors of May, 2015 in the chart below.

-It’s easy to see what made me the most happy during May, 2015.
+It’s easy to see what made me the happiest during May, 2015.
 My relationship was a constant source of happiness.
 I’ve discussed the state of my relationship in the previous Monthly Happiness Reports, so I’ll not further discuss this happiness factor in this post.
 I was very happy to spend time with my lovely girlfriend.

 Work started out just like it had in Kuwait: exciting!
 I was again thrilled to work on another new and big project.
 I knew it was going to be tough, but was looking forward to the new experiences I would gain.